Live from the Southern Command in sunny South Florida.

 And they certainly, it doesn't sound like they're happy with us destroying ourselves.

-Sorry, with Obama destroying us.
+Well, sorry, with Obama destroying us.

 It's clear that the powers of the world are not happy.

-Somebody has to work in the world.
+I mean, somebody has to work in the world.

-has to pay for all of these freebies if we're gonna have a system of freebies if we're gonna have a system where the new castrati get think they get to go to school for free if we're gonna have a if we're gonna have a system where the new castrati think that whatever they want it's not gonna cost them anything somebody's gonna have to pay for it global warming all of these UN deals are nothing more than an attempt to fleece the United States the rest of the world has sought to fleece us.
+If we're going to have a system of freebies, if we're going to have a system where the new castrati think they get to go to school for free, if we're going to have a system where the new castrati think that whatever they want is not going to cost them anything, somebody's going to have to pay for it.

 They don't want us to become Greece.

-Because somebody has to pay for all the sponges.
+I think the guys onto something here because somebody has to pay for all the sponges.

-If we're not capable of disaster relief, if we're not capable of producing food to feed the world, if we're not capable of either producing...
+If we're not capable of disaster relief, if we're not capable of producing food to feed the world, if we're not capable of either producing or consuming the high-tech advances in the world, who else is going to do it?

-producing or consuming the high tech advances in the world who else is going to do it and at some point the dependent always figure out who it is they're depending on and realize the dependent uh the people are depending on have to stay solvent.
+And at some point, the dependent always figure out who it is they're depending on and realize the dependent people they're depending on have to stay solvent.

 And now they see it.

-And they obviously aren't happy with it.
+And they obviously aren't happy.

 You know the Germans are not happy.

-You know the French aren't happy, and that's saying something.
+You know the French aren't happy.

 You know the Brits are not happy.

-And for a whole lot of reasons, uh chief among them is that they own so much of our debt.
+And for a whole lot of reasons, chief among them is that they own so much of our debt.

 Because Obama gets to sit there and preside over all of this.

-I guarantee you, these students, these long-haired maggot-infested dope smoking students in the UK, they know the Chicoms are not going to pay for them.
+I guarantee you, these students, these long-haired, maggot-infested, dope-smoking students in the UK, they know the CHICOMs are not going to pay for them.

 They know the French aren't going to pay for them.